rynbrd/go-supervisor/README.md

 Stateful Monitor
 ----------------
-The monitor package implements a stateful monitoring system.
+Monitor implements a stateful monitoring system.
 It maintains the current state of all processes and emits events when processes are added, removed, or change state.
 It will also emit events when the Supervisor instance changes state.
 It will also do a full state refresh on any TICK event it receives.
 For full functionality it requires the PROCESS_STATE, SUPERVISOR_STATE_CHANGE, and a TICK event.
 If the TICK event is removed then no events will be emitted for process removal.

 As an example: